mj-jimenez/pandrugs-frontend/app/help/help.md

 <u>**Output Interpretation**</u>

-On the results page, you will see a summary box with the execution details, some plots and a summary table with the drug ranking (see [Genes, Gene Ranking, CNVs, Small Variants and Multi-omics Query Output](#!/help#genes-gene-rank-cnvs-vcf-and-multi-omics-query-output) section for further details).
+On the results page, you will see a summary box with the execution details, some plots and a summary table with the drug ranking (see [Gene Names, Gene Ranking, CNVs, Small Variants and Multi-omics Query Output](#!/help#genes-gene-rank-cnvs-vcf-and-multi-omics-query-output) section for further details).

-These results can be interpreted as the ones obtained after a [genes analysis](#!/help#examples-genes-query), but keep in mind that the GScores are dependent on the input ranking metric.
+These results can be interpreted as the ones obtained after a [gene names analysis](#!/help#examples-genes-query), but keep in mind that the GScores are dependent on the input ranking metric.

 For this example, PanDrugs finds a handful of Best Therapeutic Candidates <img src="btc.png" alt="Best Therapeutic Candidate" height="20" width="20" style="vertical-align:middle;"/> with GScores = 1.